 “Staying vulnerable is a risk we have to take if we want to experience connection.”

 In other words, love and connection require risk, vulnerability, and sometimes discomfort.
 Unconditional love requires us to get real, have difficult conversations, and own up to the ways we impact others.
-But when we get through that momentary discomfort, we come out the other side with a deeper connection with the other person.
+(Holding yourself personally accountable.)
+But when we get through that momentary discomfort, we come out the other side with a deeper connection with another person.

 Yet, hearing “I’m sorry” is one of the most powerful healers that we can also experience when it is said in honesty and integrity.